hiroshiban/Mcalibrator2/README.md

         % [about output format of measured CIE1931 xyY]
         %
-        % :MEASure command return their result in ASCII formated floating point as shown below :
+        % :MEASure command returns their result in ASCII formated floating point as shown below :
-        % (Y,x,y,clip,noise) ?ｨ %f,%f,%f,%d,%d\n;
+        % (Y,x,y,clip,noise) %f,%f,%f,%d,%d\n;
         %
         % The integration time setting can be varied from 0.5ms to 5s.
-        % It is specified in μs.
+        % It is specified in microsecond.
 Results from the Brontes-LL colorimeter include a clip and noise
         % indication which indicate whether the measured light is too bright (clip) or too low (noise).
         % When clipping is detected, the resulting colour will not be correct and a lower integration time
         % should be chosen.
 When noise is detected, a larger integration time should be chosen.